pedrolcl/Linux-SonivoxEas/README.md

 It is a real time GM synthesizer without needing external soundfonts, using embedded samples instead.
 It consumes very little resources, so it may be indicated in Linux projects for small embedded devices.

+A multiplatform alternative fork of this project can be found here: [multiplatform-sonivoxeas](https://github.com/pedrolcl/multiplatform-sonivoxeas).

 The library uses ALSA Sequencer MIDI input and PulseAudio output.
 Complete compile-time dependencies are:
 * Qt5, http://www.qt.io/
 * Drumstick 2, for ALSA MIDI input. http://sourceforge.net/projects/drumstick/